Why APIs Require Zero Trust Security

 In today's connected world, hardly any industries function solely offline.
 Large amounts of data flow between services and devices, be it industrial machines, medical equipment, or vehicles, which don't necessarily live inside the same network.
 Since this exchange is handled mainly through API calls, it is clear that perimeter security is no longer enough to control network access.

 Access control must be shifted from the perimeter.
-This effort should be concentrated on ensuring that each service and device, whether internal or external, is protected and its access carefully scrutinized.
+This effort should be concentrated on ensuring that each service and device, whether internal or external, is protected and its access is carefully scrutinized.
 This is where zero trust architecture (ZTA) finds a great use case.

 Why API Security Matters